-Via the menu of an instance - variables in the "PLC" context, use the "Modify Link..." option to open a window to select a suitable process object (PDO) for linking:
+Via the menu of an instance - variables in the "PLC" context, use the "Modify Link..." option to open a window for selecting a suitable process object (PDO) for linking:

 Fig. 56: Creating the links between PLC variables and process objects